A Nightmare on Elm Street (franchise): Box office

-When comparing A Nightmare on Elm Street with the other top-grossing horror series—Child's Play, Friday the 13th, Halloween, the Hannibal Lecter series, Psycho, Saw, Scream, and The Texas Chainsaw Massacre—and adjusting for the 2010 inflation, A Nightmare on Elm Street is the third highest grossing horror series, in the United States, at approximately $583.4 million.
-The series is topped by Friday the 13th at $671.5 million.
-A Nightmare on Elm Street is after the Halloween series with $620.4 million, then Hannibal Lecter series with $579.4 million, Saw with $404.5 million, Scream with $398.3 million, Psycho with $370.3 million, The Texas Chainsaw Massacre with $314.6 million, and the Child's Play film series rounding out the list with approximately $199.7 million.
+The Nightmare on Elm Street series, when compared to the other top-grossing American horror series—Halloween, Child's Play, Friday the 13th, Saw, Scream, and The Texas Chainsaw Massacre—and adjusting for 2023 inflation, is ranked third with $793.5 million.
+Halloween is the highest-grossing horror series in the United States at approximately $1.09 billion.
+Next in line is Friday the 13th at $908.4 million, The Scream film series is in fourth place with $779.5 million, followed by the Saw series with $688.3 million, The Texas Chainsaw Massacre with $459.7 million, and the Child's Play film series rounding out the list with $305.2 million.

+Critical response

 Future

 In August 2015, it was reported that Warner Bros.
 Pictures and New Line Cinema were developing a second remake with Orphan writer David Leslie Johnson, with Toby Emmerich, Walter Hamada and Dave Neustadter producing it.

 In June 2016, Brad Fuller said the remake was in development hell.
 Englund expressed interest in returning to the series in a cameo role.
 He later expressed interest in having Kevin Bacon to portray Freddy.

 In October 2018, Robert Englund reprised his role as Freddy Krueger on a Halloween-themed episode of The Goldbergs.

-In December 2018, Leslie Johnson said the remake of A Nightmare on Elm Street was still in development, but New Line Cinema was more focused on The Conjuring Universe:
+In December 2018, Johnson said the remake of A Nightmare on Elm Street was still in development, but New Line Cinema was more focused on The Conjuring Universe:

-In September 2019, it was announced that film rights had reverted back to Wes Craven's estate.
+In September 2019, it was announced that film rights had reverted to Wes Craven's estate.
 By November, the estate had begun work on future project pitches for new A Nightmare on Elm Street projects; with pitches received for both feature film and a potential HBO Max series, with the intent to have Robert Englund reprise his role as Freddy Krueger.

+In 2022 and 2024 Heather Langenkamp expressed interest in reprising the role of Nancy Thompson in a potential legacy sequel directly following A Nightmare on Elm Street.

+In 2025, Robert Englund expressed interest in reprising the role of Freddy Krueger in animated frorm.